Abu al-A'la Mawdudi: Mystique, personality, personal life

 As the Amir (Guide) of Jama'at e-Islami (JI), Mawdudi remained in close contact with JI members, conducting informal discussions every day in his house between Asr and Maghrib salat prayers, although according to some, in later years discussion was replaced by answers to members' questions with any rebuttals ignored.

-For his votaries in the Jama'at, Maududi was not only a "revered scholar, politician, and thinker, but a hallowed Mujaddid."
+For his votaries in the Jama'at, Mawdudi was not only a "revered scholar, politician, and thinker, but a hallowed Mujaddid."
 Adding to his mystic was his survival of assassination attempts, while the Jama'at's enemies (Liaquat Ali Khan, Ghulam Muhammad, Huseyn Shaheed Suhrawardy, Ayub Khan, Zulfikar Ali Bhutto) "fell from grace" or were killed.
 He had a powerful command of Urdu language which he insisted on using, in order to "free Muslims minds from the influence of English."

 In private he has been described as "strict but not rigid", taciturn, poised, composed, uncompromising and unyielding.
 His biographers have talked of his karamat (special gifts) and haybah (great presence)."
 His public speaking style has been described as having "great authority".
-Maududi would make his argument step-by-step with Islamic edicts, rather than attempting to excite his audience with oratory.
-Although he did not publicise the fact, Maududi was a practitioner of traditional medicine or unani tibb.
+Mawdudi would make his argument step-by-step with Islamic edicts, rather than attempting to excite his audience with oratory.
+Although he did not publicise the fact, Mawdudi was a practitioner of traditional medicine or unani tibb.

 Family and health

-Maududi has been described as close to his wife, but not able to spend much time with his six sons and three daughters due to his commitments to religious dawah and political action.
+Mawdudi has been described as close to his wife, but not able to spend much time with his six sons and three daughters due to his commitments to religious dawah and political action.
 Only one of his offspring, ever joined the JI.
 And only his second daughter Asma, showed "any scholarly promise".

-Maududi suffered from a kidney ailment most of his life.
+Mawdudi suffered from a kidney ailment most of his life.
 He was often bedridden in 1945 and 1946, and in 1969 was forced to travel to England for treatment.

 Late life

-In April 1979, Maududi's long-time kidney ailment worsened and by then he also had heart problems.
+In April 1979, Mawdudi's long-time kidney ailment worsened and by then he also had heart problems.
 He went to the United States for treatment and was hospitalised in Buffalo, New York, where his second son worked as a physician.
 Following a few surgical operations, he died on 22 September 1979, at the age of 75.
 His funeral was held in Buffalo, but he was buried in an unmarked grave at his residence in Ichhra, Lahore after a very large funeral procession through the city.
 Yusuf al-Qaradawi led the funeral prayer for him.